 Great Lakes Academy will follow the time tested methods of the 19th century Ateliers, as well as other accomplished academies and schools. beginning with copies, casts, and figure drawing progressing through still lives, portraiture, and landscape painting.
 What uniquely defines GLA is the focus on creating Classical Impressionists, the ability to render form within atmosphere while incorporating realistic color.
 This methodology is an extension of the tradition that came from the French Academies and was honed through the Boston School, which worked to integrate the development of French impressionistic color to an academic training.

 After thirty-five years of working full time professionally in his studio, Jeffrey T. Larson (Head Instructor and founder of GLA) has learned that there are no “secrets of the old masters”.
 Rather, it is a continued refinement of the basics, tied to a solid understanding of the limitations of what is specifically involved with the translation of the three-dimensional world onto a two-dimensional surface.
-The only “secret” and key to success is time spent and hard work.
+The only “secret” and key to success is time spent under the tutelage of the master artist with a trained eye, and hard work.
 Copies, casts, and figure work are only the means to an end of training the eye to see shapes, keying of values and color relationships, and the training of the mind to understand form as explained through the logical flow of light.
 Each individual exercise at Great Lakes Academy is designed specifically to develop each of these skills progressively, and to bring them together as the student advances throughout the program.